frehner/modern-guide-to-packaging-js-library/README.md

 `browser` is a fallback for bundlers or runtimes that don't yet understand [`package.json#exports`](#define-your-exports); if a bundler/environment does understand package exports, then `browser` is not used.

-`browser` should point to the `umd` bundle; it should probably match the same file as your package export's `script` field.
+`browser` should point to the `umd` bundle; it should probably match the same file as your package export's `browser` field.

+Additionally, there are certain CDNs that should be duplicates of this field; for example, you can set `"unpkg"` and `"jsdelivr"` to configure those CDNs to point to the same bundle as `browser`.

 </details>